arnobchak/IoT-Projects-with-NodeMCU/README.md

 Light Sensor (LDR)
 Ultrasonic Sensor (HC-SR04)
 Temperature and Humidity Sensor (DHT22/11)
+Air Quality Sensor
+MPU6050 Sensor (Gyroscope and Accelerometer)
 OLED Display (128x64 I2C)
+Push Buttons (2)
 LED Control (3 LED Lights)
-Air Quality Sensor (MQ135)
-Push Buttons
-MPU6050 Accelerometer and Gyroscope
-MQTT Setup
-Node-RED Setup
-ThingSpeak Integration
+Node-RED and ThingSpeak Integration
 License
 Requirements
-Arduino IDE (configured for the ESP8266 board)
+Arduino IDE (configured with the ESP8266 board)
-MQTT Broker (e.g., HiveMQ, Mosquitto)
+MQTT Broker (e.g., HiveMQ, Mosquitto, or any other broker) Node-RED for real-time dashboards
-ThingSpeak account (for cloud-based data visualization) Node-RED (for interactive dashboards and automation) Required Libraries
+ThingSpeak for online data storage and analysis
+Libraries:
-ESP8266WiFi.h
+ESP8266WiFi.h for WiFi functionality
-PubSubClient.h
+PubSubClient.h for MQTT functionality
-DHT.h (for temperature and humidity sensors) Adafruit_SSD1306.h and Adafruit_GFX.h (for OLED display) Wire.h and Adafruit_MPU6050.h (for MPU6050 sensor)
+DHT.h (for temperature and humidity) Adafruit_SSD1306.h and Adafruit_GFX.h (for OLED display) MPU6050.h for gyroscope and accelerometer functionality Hardware Components
-Hardware Components
 NodeMCU ESP8266 board
-Various sensors (LDR, HC-SR04, DHT22/11, MQ135, MPU6050)
+LDR (Light Dependent Resistor) sensor
+HC-SR04 Ultrasonic sensor
+DHT22/11 Temperature and Humidity sensor
+Air Quality sensor
+MPU6050 Gyroscope and Accelerometer sensor
-OLED Display (128x64 I2C)
+128x64 I2C OLED Display
+2 Push Buttons for user control
-LEDs (3 lights for visual indicators)
+3 LED lights for visual indicators
-Push Buttons
 Setup
-Connect each sensor to the NodeMCU ESP8266 using the pin configurations provided.
+Connect each sensor to the NodeMCU ESP8266 according to the pin configurations below.
-Install required libraries in the Arduino IDE.
+Install necessary libraries in the Arduino IDE.
-Configure WiFi, MQTT, and ThingSpeak settings in each Arduino sketch as specified.
+Configure WiFi, MQTT, and ThingSpeak settings in each Arduino sketch.
-Upload the sketches to the NodeMCU and monitor data through MQTT, Node-RED, or ThingSpeak.
+Upload the sketches to the NodeMCU and monitor the data in Node-RED or ThingSpeak.
-Node-RED Setup
-Step 1: Install Node-RED
-Install Node-RED on your computer, Raspberry Pi, or server by following the Node-RED installation guide.
-Start Node-RED by running:
-bash
-Copy code
-node-red
-Access the Node-RED editor at http://localhost:1880.
-Step 2: Add Required Nodes
-Open the Node-RED editor, go to Manage Palette.
-Install these nodes:
-node-red-dashboard (for UI elements) node-red-contrib-mqtt-broker (if using an embedded MQTT broker) Step 3: Create a Flow for Sensor Data
-Use MQTT input nodes for each sensor topic (e.g., /ldr/value, /temperature/value) to receive data.
-Add UI elements such as gauges, charts, or text nodes to display data.
-Link MQTT output nodes for control actions (e.g., toggling LEDs) via topics like /led/control.
-Step 4: Set Up Automation
-Define custom rules in Node-RED:

-Use switch nodes for condition-based actions (e.g., turning on LEDs if the light level is low).
-Trigger notifications when air quality is below a threshold.
-Example Flow:

-plaintext
-Copy code
-MQTT Input Node (/ldr/value) --> Switch Node (Threshold) --> LED Control (via MQTT Output)
+Pin Configurations
+LDR: Connect to analog pin A0.
+Ultrasonic Sensor: Trigger pin to D5, Echo pin to D6.
-Optional: Send Data to ThingSpeak via Node-RED
+DHT22/11: Data pin to D4.
-You can also push data to ThingSpeak from Node-RED:

-Use HTTP request nodes to call the ThingSpeak API.
-Configure periodic updates or trigger updates based on conditions.
-Example Node-RED Dashboard Setup
-An example dashboard could include:

-A gauge for light levels from the LDR.
-A chart to track temperature and humidity over time.
-Controls for LEDs and alerts based on sensor thresholds.
+Air Quality Sensor: Analog pin A0.
+MPU6050: SDA to D2, SCL to D1.
+OLED Display: SDA to D2, SCL to D1.
+Push Buttons: Connect to digital pins D7 and D8.
+LED Lights: Connect each LED to a digital pin (e.g., D9, D10, D11).
 Project Details
 Light Sensor (LDR)
-The LDR measures ambient light and publishes the value to the MQTT topic /ldr/value every 2 seconds.
-Data is also sent to ThingSpeak for real-time and historical analysis.
+The Light Dependent Resistor (LDR) is connected to analog pin A0 and measures ambient light levels.
+The value is published to an MQTT topic /ldr/value every 2 seconds for monitoring light intensity.

 Ultrasonic Sensor (HC-SR04)
-The HC-SR04 measures distance and publishes data to /ultrasonic/distance, as well as to ThingSpeak.
+The HC-SR04 Ultrasonic Sensor measures distance and is connected via D5 (Trigger) and D6 (Echo).
+It publishes distance data to the MQTT topic /ultrasonic/distance.

 Temperature and Humidity Sensor (DHT22/11)
-The DHT22/11 publishes temperature and humidity data to MQTT topics /temperature/value and /humidity/value, and ThingSpeak can monitor these parameters as well.
+The DHT22/11 sensor reads temperature and humidity and publishes these values to MQTT topics /temperature/value and /humidity/value.
+This sensor connects to D4.

+Air Quality Sensor
+The Air Quality Sensor monitors the surrounding air quality and publishes an analog reading to an MQTT topic /air_quality/value.
+The sensor connects to A0.

+MPU6050 Sensor (Gyroscope and Accelerometer)
+The MPU6050 Gyroscope and Accelerometer provide orientation data, which includes pitch, roll, and yaw values.
+Data is published to the MQTT topic /gyroscope/data.
+The MPU6050 is connected via I2C.

 OLED Display (128x64 I2C)
-The OLED Display locally shows sensor readings.
-Code can be adjusted to display multiple sensor values.
+The OLED Display shows sensor readings, making it easier to visualize data locally.
+It’s connected via I2C (SDA on D2, SCL on D1).
+The display can be configured to show the latest readings from each sensor.

+Push Buttons (2)
+Two push buttons are connected to digital pins D7 and D8.
+These buttons can trigger specific actions or data publication events based on user input.

 LED Control (3 LED Lights)
-The LEDs act as visual indicators and can be controlled via MQTT topics for conditions like thresholds or warnings.
+Three LED lights are connected to digital pins (e.g., D9, D10, D11) and can serve as status indicators.
+LEDs can be controlled via MQTT topics to signal specific sensor conditions or thresholds.

-Air Quality Sensor (MQ135)
-The MQ135 measures air quality, such as CO2 levels, and publishes to /airquality/value.
-ThingSpeak can track trends in air quality over time.

-Push Buttons
-Two push buttons can be configured to control actions over MQTT, such as toggling LEDs, triggering alerts, or initiating events.

-MPU6050 Accelerometer and Gyroscope
-The MPU6050 provides acceleration and angular velocity data, publishing to /mpu6050/accel and /mpu6050/gyro.
-ThingSpeak channels can be set up for motion analysis.

-MQTT Setup
-Select an MQTT broker, such as HiveMQ or Mosquitto, and update the broker address in each sketch.
-Define MQTT topics for each sensor as per project details.
-Use an MQTT client or create a dashboard with Node-RED or Home Assistant to monitor data in real-time.
-ThingSpeak Integration
+Node-RED and ThingSpeak Integration
+Node-RED:

+Use MQTT nodes to subscribe to data from each sensor.
+Configure gauge and chart nodes to create a real-time dashboard.
+Push Buttons can be monitored to trigger Node-RED flows for automation or alerts.
+ThingSpeak:

-Create a ThingSpeak account and channels for each sensor.
+Register an account and create a new channel for each sensor type.
-Set up fields in each channel for specific sensor data (e.g., temperature, humidity, light, air quality).
-In each Arduino sketch, configure ThingSpeak settings:
-Include the WiFiClient library and set up the API key for each ThingSpeak channel.
-Use ThingSpeak’s writeField or writeMultipleFields functions to send sensor data.
-Visualize data by creating widgets and charts on the ThingSpeak dashboard.
+Use ThingSpeak.begin() in the Arduino sketch to send data to the ThingSpeak platform for long-term storage and trend analysis.
+ThingSpeak channels will visualize data trends and patterns over time, providing valuable insights.
 License
 This project is open-source under the MIT License.
-Contributions and improvements are welcome!
+Contributions and improvements are welcome.